Do you dream about having uninterrupted time to write? How about uninterrupted days to write?

 Your room overlooks the entrance to the hotel so every now and then there is some entertainment.

-You KFC or McDonalds delivery arriving that your co-detainees ordered via Ubereats.
+You watch KFC or McDonalds delivery arriving that your co-detainees ordered via Ubereats.

 Every now and again there is a police car that pulls up and you imagine that someone has been naughty.